ildar-shaimordanov/git-markdown-toc/README.md

     Use `DEPTH` to control how many levels of headers to include in the TOC.
 Available values are `1` to `6`.
 Defaults to `6`.

-- **-T** _ENCODE_, **--transcode**=_ENCODE_
+- **-T** _TEXT\_ENCODE,TITLE\_ENCODE_, **--transcode**=_TEXT\_ENCODE,TITLE\_ENCODE_

-    Apply another encoding to each file.
-It should be specified explicitly to parse inputs in UTF-8 or other encodings.
+    Point encodings for the file content or the TOC title.
+It should be specified explicitly to correctly parse inputs in UTF-8 or other encodings.

-- **--title-transcode**=_ENCODE_
+    The first value tells that both text and TOC title come in the particular encoding.

-    Apply another encoding to the title.
-If specified, it overwrites the encoding specified with **-T**.
-It can be useful in DOS sessions for setting another encoding for the title declared in the command line.

-    For example, to correctly set the title in Cyrillic in UTF8 encoded files I needed to declare `cp1251` for the title encoding.
+    The second value specifies encoding for the TOC title only.
+It can be useful in DOS sessions for setting another encoding for the TOC title declared in the command line.
+For example, to correctly set the TOC title in Cyrillic in UTF8 encoded files I had to separately declare `cp1251` for the TOC title encoding.

+- **--title-transcode**=_TITLE\_ENCODE_

+    Point another encoding for the TOC title.
+It works similarly as `--transcode=,TITLE_ENCODE` (note the comma in the option).

+    This option is obsolete and kept for compatibility reasons.
+Use **-T**/**--transcode** instead.

 - **-u**, **--update**